social-media-ethics-automation/book/book_contents/_build/html/_sources/ch02_definitions/02_ethics/03_ethics_frameworks.md

 Here are few ancient ethics systems.
 These examples are mostly about qualities of a good person.

 ### [Confucianism](https://plato.stanford.edu/entries/confucius/) (another [link](https://www.researchgate.net/publication/290481794_Ethical_Studies_Overview_Eastern))
-- Being and becoming an exemplary person (e.g., respectful, sincere, generous) through ceremonies/rituals.
-  - Ceremonies and rituals include things like tea drinking and sacrifice to ancestors
+- Being and becoming an exemplary person (e.g., sincere; honoring and sacrificing to ancestors; respectful to parents, elders and authorites, taking care of children and the young; generous to family and others).
+These traits are often performed and achieved through ceremonies and rituals (including sacrificing to ancestors, music, and tea drinking), resulting in a harmonious society.
 - Key figures:
   - [![Drawing of Confucius](confucius.png)](https://en.wikipedia.org/wiki/Confucius) [Confucius](https://plato.stanford.edu/entries/confucius/) ~500, China
   - [![Drawing of Mencius](mencius.png)](https://en.wikipedia.org/wiki/Mencius) [Mencius](https://plato.stanford.edu/entries/mencius/) ~350, China